-When He Loosens His Tie
+Thoughts on Hades: When He Loosens His Tie

-Voltage bills Hades as the Gentlemanly God, at first I was skeptical having been misled by their descriptions before, but this time I completely agree.
-Hades is the perfect gentleman, he opens doors for ladies, he’s a great listener, and rarely raises his voice in anger (when he does, its so polite that even the MC has a hard time believing he’s even angry).
-That aside, I really like (and by like I really mean, had a fangirl squee fit over) Hades, despite being a god he really is an unassuming and down to earth kind of guy.
+Voltage bills Hades as the Gentlemanly God.
+At first, I was skeptical because I have been misled by their descriptions before.
+But, this time I completely agree.
+Hades is the perfect gentleman.
+He opens doors for ladies.
+Hades is a great listener, and rarely raises his voice in anger.
+On the off chance that he does, it’s so polite that even the MC has a hard time believing he’s even angry.
+That aside, I really like (and by like I really mean, had a fangirl squee fit over) Hades.
+Despite being a god he really is an unassuming and down to earth kind of guy.

 But, there is more to him than his godly afterglow, Hades works hard at everything he does, while others give 100%, Hades takes it a step further giving 110, no 120%.
 He has his own notion of what a god should be like and he works tirelessly to maintain that standard.
 But, what really got to me about Hades was the way that he treated the MC like an equal and not like a subordinate.
 He never pulls rank on her and is always ready to listen to her thoughts and ideas on a subject without making her feel human.

-His penetrating gaze and gentle touches.
+His penetrating gaze and gentle touches said it all.
 Then there is the way that he alternates between calling the MC by her first name and her last name (nice touch Voltage), it really shows how conflicted he is about his feelings for her.
 Unlike the others around him, the MC doesn’t fit well into any of his predetermined categories, despite being his subordinate, he can’t help but see her as much more than that.
 The MC is the only person that genuinely surprises him.
 Even Persephone picks up on this, spending the majority of MS1 as their personal cheerleader/matchmaker.

-She’s Totally Hot for the Boss
+Thoughts on the MC: She’s Totally Hot for the Boss

 She, like Hades, puts 110% into her work, so she and that magnificent specimen of a god gel really well together from the get go.
-Initially she sees working with a god as nothing more than a career booster, but it soon becomes apparent that she is genuinely invested Hades and his work.
+Initially she sees working with a god as nothing more than a way to boost her career.
+But, it soon becomes apparent that she is genuinely curious Hades and his work.
 She works hand in hand with Hades even coming up with solutions to problems before he does.
 However, I do have one teeny tiny issue with her; she falls in love with Hades almost at first sight.

-There is no slow build on the relationship like there was in some of the other routes, she’s starstruck from day one.
+There is no slow build on the relationship like there was in some of the other routes, she’s star-struck from day one.
 What I really appreciate about the MC is that she doesn’t let her crush on Hades interfere with the quality of her work.
 She draws a clear line between work and pleasure and I for one appreciate that.

-But even more than magic rings and pluck, I like that the human aspects of the MC are played up a lot more in this route than in any other route I’ve played.
-She reacts to all of the supernatural drama realistically, admitting when she is scared or in over her head.
-Now, she doesn’t let any of that stop her from doing what needs to be done, which makes her feel like a living breathing person and not a cookie cutter stock character.
-I won’t say anymore about our dear MC, because Holy Hera, that would be almost too spoilery to handle…But boy am I geeked for Season 2!
+But, more than magic rings and pluck, it’s the MC’s humanity that really makes her shine.
+She reacts to all of the supernatural drama realistically.
+The MC never puts on a front.
+She even admits when she is scared or in over her head with a situation.
+Of course, she doesn’t let any of that stop her from doing what needs to be done.
+But, it’s nice to have an MC that’s a living breathing person and not a cookie cutter stock character.
+I won’t say anymore about our dear MC, because Holy Hera, that would be almost too spoiler-y to handle.
+But I am I geeked for Season 2!

-Do I Recommend this Route?
+Do I Recommend Hades’s Route?

 Now I will say this though, Hades’s route was very different from Hydra’s in that everything seems to happen so fast, namely the romance.
 The MC falls for Hades fairly quickly, like around chapter 4.
 But, can you really blame her,

-On another note the route as a whole is kind of plot heavy, which I like, it’s a nice mix of action, romance, and drama.
+On another note the route as a whole is kind of plot heavy.
+It’s a nice mix of action, romance, and drama.
 The pacing is good (except for the ending to the Titan conflict.
-To be honest it seems to be a bit longer and a lot better written than Hydra’s route, but that is to be expected given the time laps between releases.
+To be honest it seems to be a bit longer and a lot better written than Hydra’s route.
+But that is to be expected given the time laps between releases.
 So the verdict, I ABSOLUTELY RECOMMEND THIS ROUTE, LIKE GO PLAY IT RIGHT NOW!
 If you have been hesitant to play Astoria Fates Kiss, this is the route to play!
 (And sweet Jesus TRUST ME, that Passionate Ending CG is to die for!)